dannystettler/VCF-Lab/README.md

 vi /usr/local/etc/nginx/conf.d/<parentdirectory>/user.conf
 ```

-and past the folwoing content into the file.
+and paste the folwoing content into the file.
 Ajust the path as needed:

 ```
 location /PROD/ {